pauldahacker/transcendence/docs/CHECKLIST.md

 :heavy_check_mark: Use Avalanche and Solidity to store the score of a tournament in the Blockchain - 1 point.

 ### User Management
-:heavy_check_mark: Standard user management, authentication, users across tournaments - 1 point.
+:white_check_mark: Standard user management, authentication, users across tournaments - 1 point.

 :black_square_button: Use OAuth 2.0 to implement a remote authentication - 1 point.